Charles Collett: Other development

+In 1933, Collett purchased an 0-4-0 diesel shunter, GWR No. 1, from John Fowler & Co. for use in Swindon Works.
+A larger 0-6-0 diesel shunter, GWR No. 2, was bought from Hawthorne Leslie in 1935 for use in the Acton goods yard.
+This second design was the forerunner of the BR Class 08.

 Collett was responsible for far more than introducing new and updated locomotives.
 He replaced Churchward's crimson lake livery, reintroducing the old 'chocolate and cream' colours for coaching stock, in 1922, when the backlog of stock maintenance due to WWI was being tackled.
 He made good use of the dynamometer car to try out new designs.
-He modernised and strengthened the stationary test plant at Swindon Works to allow testing of engines generating 2000 horsepower, or running at 70mph.
+He modernised and strengthened the stationary test plant at Swindon Works to allow testing of engines generating 2000 hp, or running at 70 mph.
 In 1934 he introduced the use of Zeiss optical apparatus during locomotive manufacturing to improve the accuracy with which frames and bearing, cylinders and motion were lined up.
 This doubled the mileage that a locomotive could cover before the motion needed attention.

 Collett introduced buckeye couplings for coaching stock, and experimented briefly with articulated coaches in 1925.
 In 1931 he introduced the luxurious 'Super Saloons' for the Paddington–Plymouth boat train, as well as the less ornate but more modern 'Centenary' coaches in 1935.
 However, he knew that these large vehicles had limited route availability, and brought about an agreement that all future stock should be no more than 8 ft 11 in wide, to maximise its route availability.